IATI/refresher/README.md

 ## Functions

-- `main()` - Sends XML to the [iati-flattener](https://github.com/IATI/iati-flattener) which transforms it into a flat JSON document, then stores it in the database (`document.flattened_activities`) in JSONB format.
+- `main()` - Flattens XML into a flat JSON document, then stores it in the database (`document.flattened_activities`) in JSONB format.

+Used to use the [iati-flattener service](https://github.com/IATI/iati-flattener),  but now it does it using a Python class it the same process.

 ## Logic

 - `main()`
-  - Reset unfinished flattens
+  - Reset unfinished and errored flattens
   - Get unflattened (`db.getUnflattenedDatasets`)
   - process_hash_list()
-    - If prior_error = 422, 400, 413, break out of loop for this file
     - Start flatten in db (db.startFlatten)
     - Download source XML from Azure blobs - If charset error, breaks out of loop for file
-      - POST's to flattener API
+      - Uses Python class `Flattener` to flatten.
-      - Update solrize_start column
-      - If status code != 200
-        - `404` - update DB `document.flatten_api_error`, pause 1min, continue loop
-        - `400 - 499` - update DB `document.flatten_api_error`, break out of loop
-        - `500 +` - update DB `document.flatten_api_error`, break out of loop
-        - else - log warning, continue
+      - Mark done and store results in DB (db.completeFlatten)
       - If exception
         - Can't download BLOB, then `"UPDATE document SET downloaded = null WHERE id = %(id)s"`, to force re-download
-        - Other Exception, log message, no change to DB
+        - Other Exception, log message, `UPDATE document SET flatten_api_error = %(error)s WHERE id = %(doc_id)s`

 # Lakify